UrTypicalMike/school-project-4-7-2025/README.md

 -Enter the score: 85
 -A
 -Enter the score: hello
 -Invalid input.
-Please enter a numeric score
+Please enter a numeric score.

 ## 🛠️ How to Run